-None of the Directors or any persons connected with them had a material interest in the transactions and arrangements of, or the agreement with, the Investment Manager during the period, other than Mark Hutchinson, who is Chair of Private Assets at M&G plc and is not therefore considered to be independent.
+The Directors in office during the year and at the date of this report, are shown on page 35 together with their biographical details.
+None of the Directors or any persons connected with them had a material interest in the transactions and arrangements of, or the agreement with, the Investment Manager during the year, other than Mark Hutchinson, who is Chair of Private Assets at M&G plc and is not therefore considered to be independent.